sfett/Project_PRS-ASD_2022/README.md

 ### Dependencies

-* The scripts utilize MICA's in-house toolboxes BrainSpace and BrainStat, and all their subsequent required packages must be installed in the python environment before analyses.
+* The scripts utilize MICA's in-house toolboxes BrainSpace and BrainStat, and all their subsequent required packages must be installed in the python environment beforehand.
 * See installation guides here: [BrainSpace](https://brainspace.readthedocs.io/en/latest/pages/install.html#python-installation), [BrainStat]( https://brainstat.readthedocs.io/en/master/generic/install.html#python-installation)

 ### Code format

 * All python scripts are designed to be called from an external BASH script, where dataset specific inputs are to be defined.
 * Written in Python 3.8

 ## Authors